mylinhthibodeau/mylinhthibodeau.github.io/_posts/ClinicalBioinformatics/2019-10-18-CompareGeneLists.md

 > This is especially useful when customizing panels and identifying which genes are missing.
 For doing so, you just need to compare your personal list of genes with the company list of genes.

-I hope this little tip will help you save time :)
+I hope this will help you save time :)

 My Linh Thibodeau